-To reiterate, the KYTC's goal is to fund the federal-aid highway program as outlined in the 2014 Enacted Highway Plan as approved by the 2014 Kentucky General Assembly, unless Congress and FHWA direct otherwise.
+To reiterate, the KYTC's goal is to fund the federal-aid highway program as outlined in the 2016 Enacted Highway Plan as approved by the 2016 Kentucky General Assembly, unless Congress and FHWA direct otherwise.
 The project phases listed in no way constitute an effort to denigrate the importance of any project to the community or region it serves.
 The KYTC will work diligently to implement all STIP projects as quickly as funding limitations will permit.

 Shifting projects between fiscal years of the STIP may be conducted when determined essential to the effective use of federal-aid highway program dollars.
-It is expected that such changes would normally be "minor," for example; advancing a noncontroversial project to replace a project not able to meet the assigned schedule, with respect to STIP activity.
+It is expected that such changes would normally be "minor," for example; advancing a non-controversial project to replace a project not able to meet the assigned schedule, with respect to STIP activity.
 If such adjustments involve actions determined by the KYTC to be "major" in nature (e.g., acceleration of a controversial project), then a formal STIP amendment would be pursued.

-The operation and maintenance of existing transportation facilities within the state is a primary concern among Kentucky citizens, and included within the FY 2015-2018 STIP are federally-funded system preservation projects.
-In addition to the federally-funded system preservation projects, Table 2 contains a line-item outlining the FY 2015-2018 scheduled state funding for the KYTC's operations and maintenance program.
+The operation and maintenance of existing transportation facilities within the state is a primary concern among Kentucky citizens, and included within the FY 2017-2020 STIP are federally-funded system preservation projects.
+In addition to the federally-funded system preservation projects, Table 2 contains a line-item outlining the FY 2017-2020 scheduled state and local funding for none "Toll Credits" matching funds and for the KYTC's operations and maintenance program.